YEHOSHUA – Jesus

 “For both He who sanctifies and those who are sanctified are all from one Father; for which reason He is not ashamed to call them brethren, saying, ‘I will proclaim Your Name to My brethren, in the midst of the congregation I will sing Your Praise'” (Hebrews 2:11-12 ENB).

-I wholeheartedly pray that as you begin to embrace the Messiah’s Exalted Name, that you will discover the fullness of His Power, Majesty and Might that is contained within That Name.
-May YEHOWAH be glorified through His Son, and may our deliverance be confirmed through the anointing of His Holy Spirit, as we boldly proclaim the full and Holy Name.
+May YEHOWAH be glorified through His Son, and may our deliverance be confirmed through the anointing of His Holy Spirit, as we boldly proclaim His full and Holy Name.
 Justification and Sanctification come to us through YEHOSHUA, our Messiah, Master and King!

 In His peace, love and joy, I remain faithfully and humbly your servant through YEHOSHUA ha Mashiach,